elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.9.1-hotfix.md

 The upgrade mainly includes:

-- Solve the main chain issue.
+- Fixed the potential abnormal voting behavior of arbiters

 ## Automatic upgrade using node.sh